 This article provides onboarding steps for SentinelOne.
 Connecting the Expel Workbench to SentinelOne installation requires a user account with the proper level of access, API access, and an API authentication token.
 The first step is to create a new user account in SentinelOne and configure the account with the proper roles.
+The next step is to enable API access for the new user account.
 After that's complete, you can connect SentinelOne to Workbench and test the connection.

-Step 1: Create new user account in SentinelOne
+Step 1: Create new user account and role in SentinelOne

 - Log into SentinelOne, navigate to Settings > Users and click New User.